 NOTE: Emergency rooms may be busier than normal because of the COVID-19 outbreak.
 If you are vulnerable to severe illness, call your local public health number before you go to the hospital.

-If I get COVID-19, will my eyesight
+If I get COVID-19, will my eyesight be affected?

 COVID-19 is a form of coronavirus that causes respiratory symptoms (access detailed symptom information).
 Several cases of conjunctivitis (pink eye) have been reported.